dymmond/monkay/docs/settings.md

 - `on_conflict`: Matches the values of add_extension but defaults to `error`.
 - `onetime`: Evaluates the settings only one the first call.
 All other calls become noops.
 Defaults to `True`.
-- `ignore_import_errors`: Suppress import related errors.
+- `ignore_import_errors`: Suppress import related errors concerning settings.
 Handles unset settings lenient.
+Defaults to `False`.
+- `ignore_preload_import_errors`: Suppress import related errors concerning preloads in settings.
 Defaults to `True`.

 !!!
 Note
     `evaluate_settings` doesn't touch the settings when no `settings_preloads_name` and/or `settings_extensions_name` is set